karelvandenberghe/pdsnd_github/README.md

 chicago.csv

 ### Credits
-Big thanks to all the teachers and reviewers for their guidance during the course :+1:.
+Big thanks to all the teachers and reviewers for their guidance throughout the course :+1:.